deeppavlov/chatsky/docs/source/index.rst

    the `DFF` and is responsible for managing the execution of services.

-- **Service:** This module contains the :py:class:`.Service` class, which is used to represent a single service within the pipeline.
+- **Service:** This module contains the :py:class:`.Service` class, which can be included into pipeline as object or a dictionary.

 - **Utility Functions:** This module contains several utility functions that are used to perform various tasks such as data processing, error handling, and debugging.